danieleongari/pandas-chaining-ninja/README.md

 ### Operate on certain subset of columns
-Practical example: sum columns that start with a certain string.
+Practical example: sum columns whose column name starts with a certain string.

 Rational: since it is somewhat impractical to use MultiIndex columns in pandas (IMHO), if you want to specify a subset of columns it is usually more convenient to pre/post-pend a string and use [pandas `filter`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.filter.html) to select them.